LeadWoods0902/DandD_Nightmare_Plague/The Nightmare Plague/Timelines/Campaign Timeline.md

 - The Basilisk entrusts her egg to the party, Mazikeen accepts it
 - The group return to the farm and accept their pay
 - The group leave the farm
-- Malkath breaks up some kids
+- Malkath breaks up some kids fighting in the street
+- The group arrive at Mistress' to find it under guard
+- The group
 ## Day 15
 ## Day 16
 ## Day 17